petermp79/coding-challenges/README.md

 of their chance of employment.
 So, no matter how long you spend on training yourselves, it is only a matter of luck, not your skills.
 Worse, most comapnies make it a pass or fail criteria.
-If you dont make it through coding challenge successfully, there is no need for them to discuss about your past experience and accomplishment, which interests them in the first place (I didn't state I have "X years of experience in coding challenge" in my resume).
+If you dont make it through coding challenge successfully, there is no need for them to discuss about your past experience and accomplishment, which interests them in the first place.
 As such, people who were graduating from school prior to 2010, like I am, may find coding tests as their career killer, as they were trained not to memorize, but to be able to perform research on demand and to innovate.

 After going through this recuruitment process, all I can say is "CODING TEST SUCKS" as it clearly favors the younger people who just graduates from school.
 I think the coding challenge culture originally developed and  applied by big tech companies for recruiting graduates from University, which makes complete sense, as students spend day-in and day-out to do tests or practice coding tests as part of their education.
 Also, they have no work experience for discussion in the interview.
 Somehow, this recruitment technique is applied across the board for all levels of software engineers for whatever reasons.
 It does not make any senses to challenge people who has a long line of experience in ther career to with school stuff, a distant memory for most of them.

 Today, most companies are requiring it as a measure of skills.
 Some even religiously believe coding test will help them sort out the best candidates, discounting all other qualities that make an engineer a good engineer such as